GenomicsAotearoa/Pangenome-Graphs-Workshop/docs/4_Running_pggb.md

         Use wfmash, seqwish, smoothxg, odgi, gfaffix, and vg to build, project and display a pangenome graph.
         ```

-### Key parameters for executing [PGGB](https://github.com/pangenome/pggb)

-The overall structure of PGGB's output graph is defined by three parameters: genome number (-n), segment length (-s), and pairwise identity (-p).

-Genome number (-n) is a given, but varies in ways that are difficult to infer and is thus left up to the user.
-Segment length defines the seed length used by the "MashMap3" homology mapper in wfmash.

-The pairwise identity (-p) is the minimum allowed pairwise identity between seeds, which is estimated using a mash-type approximation based on k-mer Jaccard.
-Mappings are initiated from collinear chains of around 5 seeds (-l, --block-length), and extended greedily as far as possible, allowing up to -n minus 1 mappings at each query position.

-An additional parameter, -k, can also greatly affect graph structure by pruning matches shorter than a given threshold from the initial graph model.
-In effect, -k N removes any match shorter than Nbp from the initial alignment.
-This filter removes potentially ambiguous pairwise alignments from consideration in establishing the initial scaffold of the graph.

-The initial graph is defined by parameters to wfmash and seqwish.
-But due to the ambiguities generated across the many pairwise alignments we use as input, this graph can be locally very complex.
-To regularize it we orchestrate a series of graph transformations.
-First, with smoothxg, we "smooth" it by locally realigning sequences to each other with a traditional multiple sequence alignment (we specifically apply POA).
-This process repeats multiple times to smooth over any boundary effects that may occur due to binning errors near MSA boundaries.
-Finally, we apply gfaffix to remove forks where both alternatives have the same sequence.

--S generate statistics of the seqwish and smoothxg graph

--m generate MultiQC report of graphs' statistics and visualizations, automatically runs odgi stats

--V specify a set of VCFs to produce with SPEC = REF:DELIM[:LEN][,REF:DELIM:[LEN]]* the paths matching ^REF are used as a reference, while the sample haplotype are derived from path names, e.g. when DELIM=# and with '-V chm13:#', a path named HG002#1#ctg would be assigned to sample HG002 phase 1.
-If LEN is specified and greater than 0, the VCFs are decomposed, filtering sites whose max allele length is greater than LEN. [default: off]

--o, --output-dir PATH       output directory

-### Examples of key parameters for executing PGGB
-- Human, whole genome, 90 haplotypes:
-  - ```bash pggb -p 98 -s 50k -n 90 -k 79 ...  ```
-- 15 helicobacter genomes, 5% divergence:
-  - ```bash pggb -n 15 -k 79, and 15 at higher (10%) divergence pggb -n 15 -k 19 -P asm20 ...  ```
-- Yeast genomes, 5% divergence: pggb's defaults should work well, just set -n.
-- Aligning 9 MHC class II assemblies from vertebrate genomes (5-10% divergence):
-  - ```bash pggb -n 9 -k 29 ... ```
-- A few thousand bacterial genomes
-  - ```bash pggb -x auto -n 2146 ....
-In general mapping sparsification (-x auto) is a good idea when you have many hundreds to thousands of genomes. ```
-- pggb defaults to using the number of threads as logical processors on the system (the thread count given by getconf _NPROCESSORS_ONLN).
-  - Use -t to set an appropriate level of parallelism if you can't use all the processors on your system.

 ## Running PGGB